 That being said, we do have some recommendations on the types of amplifiers that make the most sense in larger buildings.
 Our top picks include the following:

-The new line of WilsonPro Enterprise Signal Boosters all perform excellently and can be purchased in a variety of formats, including rack-mountable (Wilson Pro 4000R and Wilson Pro 1000R) and wall-mountable (Wilson Pro 4000, Wilson Pro 1000, and Wilson Pro 1050) options.
+The new line of WilsonPro Enterprise Signal Boosters all perform excellently and can be purchased in a variety of formats, including rack-mountable (Wilson Pro 4000R and Wilson Pro 1000R) and wall-mountable (Wilson Pro 4000, Wilson Pro 1000, and Wilson Pro 1050, Wilson Pro 1000C) options.

-The single-port signal boosters (Wilson Pro 1000, Wilson Pro 1000R and Wilson Pro 1050) are best if you’re daisy-chaining antennas.
-The Wilson Pro 1050 is the only signal booster kit available from any manufacturer that includes an "in-line amplifier" that allows considerably longer runs to be used between the amplifier and indoor antennas.
+The Wilson Pro 1050 is the only signal booster kit available from any manufacturer that includes an "in-line amplifier."
+This allows considerably longer runs to be used between the amplifier and indoor antennas, and is particularly useful when long cable runs are needed and outdoor signal is weak.

-A single Quatra "Network Unit" can support up to 4 "Coverage Units" (similar to indoor antennas in other systems), allowing for a coverage area of up to 50,000 square feet per system.
-Multiple systems can be installed in larger buildings to provide greater coverage area.
+A single Quatra "Network Unit" can support up to 4 "Coverage Units" (similar to indoor antennas in other systems).
+With 4 coverage units, a single system can cover an area of up to 50,000 square feet.
+Multiple systems can be installed in larger buildings to covera larger area, or to amplify signal for 4 carriers instead of 2.

-The Quatra system also supports Multiple Input, Multiple Output (MIMO) technology, which improves data rates and overall system performance.
-It also has a robust remote monitoring and alarm system that allows users to monitor overall system health.
+The Quatra and Quatra 2000 also have a robust remote monitoring and alarm system that allows users to monitor overall system health.

 The Verizon 4G LTE Network Extender for Enterprise (Samsung SLS-BLU102) is an enterprise-grade femtocell (a type of small cell) that can improve coverage in an area of up to 75,000 sq ft for up to 200 users.